DigitalPhonetics/adviser/README.rst

 If you want to make use of the function ``services.Service.service.draw_system_graph``, you will need to install the ``graphviz`` library via your system's package manager.
+If you can't install it (no sufficient user rights), don't use this function in your scripts.

 On Ubuntu e.g.: